wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 2. Enter the team number

 3. Enter the suffix, if desired.
-This will help identify you robot and distinguish it from other networks.
+This will help identify your robot and distinguish it from other networks.

 4. Enter the 6 GHz WPA/SAE key.
-This key will need to match the key on the Acess Point you configure.
+This key will need to match the key on the Access Point you configure.

 5. Enter the 2.4 GHz WPA/SAE key.
 This is the password team members will type in when connecting to the 2.4 GHz network, if available.